erosman/HTML-Internationalization/README.md

 If `data-i18n` does not have a `|` then the localised message will be appended to the node as TEXT.
 If `data-i18n` has a `id|attribute` then the localised message will be set to the node attribute.

-**N.B.** The Internationalization is added as TEXT as I don't belive locales should contain HTML.
+**N.B.** The Internationalization is added as TEXT as I believe locales should not contain HTML.

 Example of Usage: